markstringer-dti/markstringer-dti.github.io/dti.md

 Not too many "show and tells" after that, the product owner had a question.
 "Can I get this on a laptop so I can show it to the clerks?"

-The short answer to that question was "no" because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
-But the product owner's request to have a version that she could take around the country and to show off was a powerful help.
+The short answer to that question was "no," because all of this nearly half a million pounds worth of software was deployed only on developer laptops.
+But the product owner's request to have a version that she could take around the country and to show off was a powerful step in the right direction.
 If we could actually do it, it provided a good extra reason to negotiate with the people who were supposed to be giving us server space.

 Once the software was on her laptop, the product owner went on the road.
 The demo still wasn't much.
 The demo still had bugs.
 We still had some